 Is it a stills camera or a 4K video camera?
 The GH4 is brilliant but conflicted

 The GH4 was a terrific, ground-breaking camera and its 4K video capabilities became legendary amongst professional film-makers.
 It's also a very good stills camera capable of shooting top-quality 16MP images at up to 12 frames per second.
 You can even extract really good 8MP stills from 4K video shot at 30fps.
 But all this processing power has made the GH4 expensive, so unless shooting high-speed action stills and video is your speciality, you could be paying for power you won't use.
 It's a firm favourite amongst 4K film-makers and early adopters, however, and while prices have fallen since its launch in 2014, its reputation just seems to keep on growing.
-It's been standing still just a little too long, though, and 4K video capability is becoming relatively commonplace.
+It's been standing still just a little too long, though, with the GH5 expected in early 2017 with a host of improvements.

 Read the full review: Panasonic Lumix DMC-GH4